ESIPFed/science-on-schema.org/guides/Dataset.md

 Back to [top](#top)

 <a id="dataset-identifiers"></a>
 Adding the [schema:identifier](https://schema.org/identifier) field can be done in three ways - a text description, a URL, or by using the [schema:PropertyValue](https://schema.org/PropertyValue) type to describe the identifier in more detail.
-We highly recommend using the [schema:PropertyValue](https://schema.org/PropertyValue) as the use of text or url does not get indexed properly by Google and other JSON-LD testing tools due to an issue with the properties definition.

 #### Describing a Dataset Identifier
 ![Identifiers](/assets/diagrams/dataset/dataset_identifier.svg "Dataset - Identifier")

-In it's most basic form, the identifier as a [schema:PropertyValue](https://schema.org/PropertyValue) can be published as:
+In it's most basic form, the identifier as text can be published as:

 <pre>
 {